anisebamford/say-guid/README.md

  didzipkel-lubnag-pifdef-fodfuf-tawmikfuy?

 ## HOW IT DO
-Basically converts base 16 to base twelve hundred and something, then picks a correlating syllable out of a list.
-I've gotten rid of a lot of the fun ones, and attempted to disallow syllables that were too similar.
+Basically converts base 16 to base sixteen hundred thirty something, then picks twelve correlating syllable out of a list.
+I've gotten rid of a lot of the fun ones, and attempted to disallow syllables that were too similar so that the words are a little bit reasonable.

 ## WHY THO?
 Because.
 Guids suck.